AMERICAN HIGHLAND CATTLE ASSOCIATION

 RULES AND REGULATIONS

-I. REGISTRATION OF ANIMALS.
+I. Registration of PUREBRED BREEDING CATTLE.
 The following rules shall govern eligibility for registration of purebred Highland animals in the AHCA Herdbook.
 Owners of an animal to be registered must be members of the American Highland Cattle Association.

 1) All DNA typing must be done by a laboratory designated by AHCA and at a fee set by AHCA.